anasAnonymous/Digital-Forensics/lab4/writeUp.md

 # Task 2
 Which vulnerabilities do you think are being exploited, and what evidence do you have to support your findings?

     SQLi

 # Task 3
 How can we determine what web browser the attacker is using?

+    We can chech in logs that attacker is using "Firefox 102.0" web browser.

 # Task 4
 Did the attacker use any automated tools during the attack?
 If so, can you identify the name of the tool and its purpose?

+    SQLmap
+    It is used to detect and exploite sql injection flaws automatically.

 # Task 5
 Which file was the attacker trying to access but couldn't due to limited server access?